yedammkimm/actcom/README.md

 Re-running the training itself goes through `run_experiment.py`; the shell scripts under `scripts/` are the chains that produced each block of `results/`, kept as they ran (they contain the paths of the machine they ran on).
 Two of them carry pre-registered quantities in their headers: `scripts/run_axis2_a4dfp4_seeds.sh` (the damage threshold) and `scripts/run_mc_chain.sh` (the MMLU tests).

-## Development history

-This repository was published as a single commit.
-The paper's Appendix E cites commit hashes and timestamps from the private development repository in which the experiments were run; that history is not carried here.
-Its full commit log, with hashes, dates and messages, is archived in `docs/development_history.txt`.

 ## Citation

 ```bibtex